sahuidhsu/GPT-KUnit-coder/README.md

 <h4 align="center">System supported: Linux, macOS(not tested) </h4>

 > [!IMPORTANT]
-> **This script is under development right now, so do not expect it to work properly yet.** \
+> **This script is under development right now, it is working but may contains bugs, issues and PRs welcomed.** \
+>
 > This script is only written and tested on Linux, it contains some Linux bash commands(E.g. ```commandA && commandB 2> error.txt```) that might not work on Windows.
 If you would like to use it on Windows, feel free to modify those ```os.system()``` lines. \
+>
 > Currently(23/11/2023) ***Assistant API*** is in a beta version, so it can be unstable and not work properly. \
+>
-> Also, the API is not free, you will need to have an OpenAI account and have access to the API.
+> The API is not free, you will need to have an OpenAI account and have access to the API.

 ## How to use
 ### Requirements